 Prayer Walking around schools has been practiced for years in other places with some amazing results.
 One high school in North Vancouver was literally delivered from gang activity, violence and drugs when mothers of their teen students decided to make prayer walking a weekly practice for a year.

 Christian teachers were greatly encouraged, and non-Christian teachers were impressed.
-So the original idea evolved into something that had a positive impact, not only on the spiritual atmosphere of the school, but on the spiritual well-being and morale of the administrators, the teachers and support workers.
+So the original idea evolved into something that had a positive impact, not only on the spiritual atmosphere of the school, but on the spiritual well-being and morale of the administrators, he teachers and support workers.

-It’s certainly important to pray about the powers that perch at the top of the Spiritual Mountains in our community and in our land.
-But Jesus’ example also shows us a different approach.
+It’s certainly important to pray for the powers that perch at the top of the Spiritual Mountains in our community and in our land.
+But Jesus’ example shows us a different approach.
 He saved the world while walking from village to village, loving and caring for the people who wandered around the base of the mountains.
 He gave His life for the little people.

 He taught us to pray, “Thy kingdom come, Thy will be done, on earth as it is in heaven,” and His Kingdom came.
 And it continues to come, as we walk this earth with prayerful hearts.